msr4ps-workshops/msr4ps/content/msr4ps2024/call.md

 ## Important Dates

-<span style="color:red">The following are submission and workshop dates for all types of submissions:</span>
+The following are submission and workshop dates for all types of submissions:

 | **EVENT**                         | **DEADLINE**        |